Here is the text prior to Jesus' statement above:

 Frankly, that simply makes no sense at all, because "God" means someone who has full control.
 If God has lost some control He wouldn't be God.

 In fact, this interpretation that Satan has gotten out of control is actually atheism - because it is stating that God has lost control, meaning there is no real God.

-Rather, these discussions are concerning the illusory energy of the material world.
+Rather, these discussions are metaphorically describing the illusory energy of the material world.
 The energy that deceives us into thinking that we are these physical bodies and we will become happy within the physical world: The illusion that if we can just get that next thing, we'll be happy.

-Each of these temptations - are rendered by the illusory energy - which has been designed and programmed by the Supreme Being into the physical world.
+Each of these temptations - is rendered by the illusory energy - which has been designed and programmed by the Supreme Being into the physical world.

 This illusion is, in fact, under His full control.

 And the personified characterizations that Jesus and other Prophets utilized in their teachings illustrate the reality that this energy is a personal one.
 It has been designed and programmed by the Supreme Being, yet it is still executed by those who participate within the material universe.